AliNikkhah2001/alinikkhah2001.github.io/research.md

 permalink: /research/
 ---

-This notebook highlights the programs and questions I am actively exploring.
-My research practice balances rigorous experimentation with deployable systems that partner with clinicians, linguists, and product leaders.
+As a machine learning researcher / engineer, this notebook highlights the programs and questions I am actively exploring.
+My practice balances rigorous experimentation with deployable systems that partner with clinicians, linguists, and product leaders, keeping science tightly coupled to production.

 ## Emotion-aware speech translation
 - **Lab:** Trinity College Dublin · EmoDub Project